ballerina-attic/ballerina-demo/README.md

 import ballerina/http;

 // Pull and use wso2/twitter connector from http://central.ballerina.io
-// It has the objects and APIs to make working with Twitter easy import wso2/twitter;
+// It has the objects and APIs to make working with Twitter easy. import wso2/twitter;

-// this package helps read config files import ballerina/config;
+// This package helps read config files. import ballerina/config;

-// twitter package defines this type of endpoint
+// Twitter package defines this type of endpoint
 // that incorporates the twitter API.
 // We need to initialize it with OAuth data from apps.twitter.com.
 // Instead of providing this confidential data in the code
-// we read it from a toml file endpoint twitter:Client tw {
+// we read it from a toml file. endpoint twitter:Client tw {
   clientId: config:getAsString("clientId"),
   clientSecret: config:getAsString("clientSecret"),